shreeprasaddas/Automatic_Screen_Rotation_Using_AI/README.md

-# Automatic Screen Rotation Using AI
+# Automatic Screen Rotation Using YOLOv5

 This project automatically rotates your screen based on face orientation using AI.
 It combines YOLOv5 for face detection and a custom CNN model trained on the BIWI dataset for head pose estimation.